-But when you are dealing with a billion dollars in a tax cut on one particular item, I certainly do not want to move so fast that at some future time we may have to lament some blunder.
+But when you are dealing with a billion dollars in a tax out on one particular item, I certainly do not want to move so fast that at some future time we may have to lament some blunder.

-Now, the Senator from Florida is going to make an observation, and I would like to hear it is of the senator of need to have something held back in the event of a recession, presumably I suddenly became in the minds of the automobile people the proponent of the administration position because I want you to know that I have literally been inundated with telephone calls from automobile dealers in my State, some few from out of my State, who really made their position very clear which is that they liked the House bill and do not like the administration bill.
+Now, the Senator from Florida is going to make an observation, and Twould like to hear it is of

+2 Senator Swarmers.
+The only observation I am going to make is that apparently after I questioned the Assistant Secretary yesterday as to why the Hosue recommended the reduction as it did, and did we not need to have something held back in the event of a recession, presumably I suddenly became in the minds of the automobile people the proponent of the administration position because I want you to know that I have literally been inundated with telephone calls from automobile dealers in my State, some few from out of my State, who really made their position very clear which is that they liked the House bill and do not like the administration bill.